brucehow/cits3003-project/README.md

 [Part 1 specification](http://teaching.csse.uwa.edu.au/units/CITS3003/labsheet.php?fname=project-2019/project-part1) [Part 2 specification](http://teaching.csse.uwa.edu.au/units/CITS3003/labsheet.php?fname=project-2019/project-part2)

 ## Discretion
 These files should be used as a guideline to understanding the project.
 Copying the code in any way risks Academic Misconduct at the University of Western Australia.
 Discretion is advised.
+Note that the program will not run with just the above files.
+The model textures folder has not been uploaded for copyright reasons.